Why No Mention of Dan in Revelation 7?

 Although I disagree with the various theories of "British Israelism," the actual truth is that many people in the world have some genetic link to not only Abraham--but also to Jacob.

 Although modern Jews determine whether one is born a Jew or not by whether one's mother was a Jewess, the ancient Biblical criteria seems oriented toward the heritage of the father.
-What criteria God will use to determine who belongs and does not belong to Israel are unrevealed.
+What criteria God will use to determine who belongs to which tribe and who is so far genetically removed as to be disqualified?
+Only He knows!

 Highland Park Church